WHAT TO SEE IN MADEIRA? WHERE IS THE MOST BEAUTIFUL PART OF MADEIRA? WHEN IS THE BEST TIME TO VISIT MADEIRA?

-For the 2nd part of your trip, we recommend to choose a hotel on the west coast.
+For the 2nd part of your trip, we recommend choosing a hotel on the west coast.
 Porto Moniz is a great option, but you can also stay at more quiet areas, which we are happy to share with you.

-Casas da Levada (one of our favorite hotel ever!)
+Casas da Levada (one of our favorite hotels ever!)

 Casa de Levada is the most charming property we ever stayed in.
-The room was so beautiful with a stunning view on Madeira and the ocean.
-Every little details in the room were so thoughtful.
+The room was so beautiful with a stunning view of Madeira and the ocean.
+Every little details in the room was so thoughtful.
 The pool is stunning and we loved the hobbit bar.
 What a fantastic place to stay.
 Can only highly recommend anyone to stay here.
 Check out the availability now.